What Are Airline Mistake Fares? The Ultimate Travel Hack

 • Follow Travel Hackers: Some travel bloggers and websites specialize in finding and sharing these deals.
 Keeping tabs on their posts can be highly beneficial.

-Will Airlines Honor Mistake Fares?
+Will Airlines Honor These Errors?

-The million-dollar question: Will you actually be able to fly at that unbelievable price?
 In the past, regulations required airlines to honor mistake fares, but this has changed in many regions.
 Today, it depends largely on the airline's policy and the specific circumstances of the error.
-Historically, most airlines honor the fares as a gesture of goodwill or to avoid negative publicity, and sometimes they might cancel the bookings and issue refunds - 90% have been honored.

 Here is an article talking about United Honoring Flights that were basically free.